gikeymarcia/Collector/README.txt

 	JOL
 			Ask the question "How likely are you to correctly remember this item on a later test? -- Type your response on a scale from 0-100 using the entire range of the scale" and gives participants a textbox where they can type a response
 	Feedback
-			If the trial was StudyPic, TestPic, or MCpic the Cue image and Target label will be shown If the trial was anything else then Feedback will be shown as "The corrct answer is:   Cue:Target" No
+			If the trial was StudyPic, TestPic, or MCpic the Cue image and Answer label will be shown If the trial was anything else then Feedback will be shown as "The corrct answer is:   Cue:Answer" No
 			If the post trial is not feedback or JOL then the experiment will skip post trial and proceed to the next trial in the experiment.